Staten Island Chuck has most accurate groundhog weather predictions, NOAA says

+When it comes to weather predicting, one groundhog rises above the rest.

-Punxsutawney Phil may be the best-known weather-predicting groundhog, but a new list is throwing shade on how much his predictions should be trusted — while New York City's rodent prognosticator is tops in the country.
+While Punxsutawney Phil may be the best-known weather-predicting groundhog, a new list has thrown shade on how much his predictions should be trusted.

 Phil -- who with the help of handlers bases his prediction on if he sees his shadow -- came in 17th out of 19 critters ranked by National Oceanic and Atmospheric Administration's National Centers for Environmental Information's grading the groundhogs list.